solkim-83/tp/docs/UserGuide.md

 Examples:
 * `edit -e 1 d/CS2101 Tutorial at/23-10-1234 12:30` Edits the details and datetime of the 1st event to be CS2101 Tutorial and 23-10-1234 12:30 respectively.
 * `edit -e 2 at/23-10-1234 12:30` Edits the time of the 2nd event to be 23-10-1234 12:30
-* `edit -e 1 ap/1,2 rp/1,2`  Adds the contacts at index 1 and 2 from the contact list to the event attendees.
-Removes the first 2 contacts from the event attendees list.
+* `edit -e 1 ap/1,2 rp/1,2`  Adds the contacts at index 1 and 2 from the contact list to event 1 attendees list.
+Removes the first 2 contacts from event 1 attendees list.

 Picture example: